haxe-continuation/haxe-continuation/README.md

       }
     }

-Another way to write a CPS function is put `@:build(com.dongxiguo.continuation.Continuation.cpsByMeta("cps"))` before a class, and mark the CPS functions in that class as `@cps`:
+Another way to write a CPS function is putting `@:build(com.dongxiguo.continuation.Continuation.cpsByMeta("cps"))` before a class, and marking the CPS functions in that class as `@cps`:

     import com.dongxiguo.continuation.Continuation;
     @:build(com.dongxiguo.continuation.Continuation.cpsByMeta("cps"))